 Rake (Take Rate)

 The Take Rate is the metric that compliments GMV and helps us understand how healthy the marketplace operates.
-As the name indicates, the take rate indicates how much the business takes home from every transaction.
+As the name indicates, the take rate shows how much the business takes home from every transaction.

 It is the revenue from the commissions and fees (or other income streams) divided by the total amount of sales.